 The application process for a medical degree is gruelling.
 You get a lot of rejection, and a lot of it feels like luck.
-You don’t find anything out until the last minute.
-Your friends who aren’t aiming for medicine have offers.
+You won’t find anything out until the last minute.
+Your friends who aren’t aiming for medicine probably already have offers.
 You’re just waiting around having done all these interviews.
 It’s scary, and you just go to whichever university you get into.

 It was really good, I loved it.
 I had the best six years.
 I intercalated so that made it six as opposed to five.

-And having the extra support of being close to home really helped.
+And having the extra support of being close to home helped.

 Did having that support alleviate any of the pressure of the study itself?